-The project is the development and operation of Tower 5 at the World Trade Center pursuant to the World Trade Center Memorial and Redevelopment Plan described in the World Trade Center Memorial and Cultural Program General Project Plan dated June 2, 2004, as amended through April 21, 2022 and by a proposed amendment dated July 19-21, 2022 (the "WTC MGPP").
+The project is the development and operation of Tower 5 at the World Trade Center pursuant to the World Trade Center Memorial and Redevelopment Plan described in the World Trade Center Memorial and Cultural Program General Project Plan dated June 2, 2004, as amended through May 22, 2023 (as may be further amended from time to time, the "WTC MGPP").
 The project is envisioned to become a world class mixed-use residential and commercial building on a site ("Site 5" or the "Development Site" as defined below) at the southern edge of the World Trade Center.